-Initial regulations for the Columbia River and adjacent Washington tributaries upstream of the Wauna power lines (RM 40) allowed the retention of sturgeon three days per week (Thursday-Saturday) during January 1-June 15 and October 19-December 31.
+Regulations for the Columbia River and adjacent Washington tributaries upstream of the Wauna power lines (RM 40) prohibited the retention of sturgeon January 1-December 31 (Table 7).
 Catch-and-release angling was allowed during all retention closures, except in the area of Sand Island Slough during January 1-April 30 and in the spawning sanctuary between Marker 82 and Bonneville Dam during May 1-August 31.